 Previously Mid Northumberland Treasurers, the network now invites any regional treasurer to attend.

-Information about this network's meetings can be seen by clicking the links in the side-bar.
-The latest meeting was 7 March 2018.
+Information about this network's meetings and newsletter can be seen by clicking the links in the side-bar.

 The information in the Charity Commission document (link in the sidebar) might be of interest to any U3A that is individually registered.